Louis Schefano: Biography

 The hit TV show Pretty Little Liars premiered a new single "Wish Something Would Happen" on during Season 7 Episode 17 on June 6, 2017.
 PopMatters called Schefano's "smooth melodic urgencies and poignant lyrics" reminiscent of Nirvana and R.E.M.

 In April 2018, Paste premiered a new single from Maria Taylor called "Real Life" featuring Schefano, from a compilation released by her label, Flower Moon Records.
 Schefano's track from the album, "The Future is Now," premiered in May 2018 in LA Weekly, calling it a "sprawling, drawling, epic pop-rock song that sways in and out of layers like a beautiful Pink Floyd/Beatles hybrid."

-Schefano was tapped to record & co-produce Azure Ray's 2018 EP, Waves, following the band's most recent 6 year hiatus.
-It was released Oct.
-26, 2018 on Taylor's label, Flower Moon Records.
+Schefano was asked to record and co-produce Azure Ray's 2018 EP, Waves, following the band's most recent six-year hiatus.
+It was released on October 26, 2018, on Taylor's label, Flower Moon Records.